What do you do with a manuscript when you think it might be done? You PITCH IT.

 How will I know if I’m selected?

 Confirmations will come through via email 2-3 weeks after the applications close.
 A representative from the FOLD will email requesting your manuscript and confirming your preferences for agent/editor, including a link for payment.
-A final confirmation will arrive the week before the festival – confirming the specific time and location, as well as the name of the editor/agent reviewing your manuscript.
+A final confirmation will arrive in the weeks before the festival, connecting you with your agent or editor, who will speak directly with you to settle on a time for discussion that works for you both.

 Will they review the whole manuscript?